vseryakov/backendjs/README.md

 NOTE: if running behind a Load balancer and actual IP address is needed set Express option in the command line `-api-express-options {"trust%20proxy":1}`.
 In the config file replacing spaces with %20 is not required.

-## AWS Beanstalk deployment

-As with any Node.js module, the backendjs app can be packaged into zip file according to AWS docs and deployed the same way as any other Node.js app.
-Inside the app package etc/config file can be setup for any external connections.

 ## AWS Provisioning examples